The Holocaust in Slovakia: Aryanization

 At the July 1940 Salzburg Conference, Germany demanded the replacement of several members of the cabinet with reliably pro-German radicals.
 Ferdinand Ďurčanský was replaced as interior minister by Alexander Mach, who aligned the anti-Jewish policy of the Slovak Republic with that of Germany.
 Another result of the Salzburg talks was the appointment of SS officer Dieter Wisliceny as an adviser on Jewish affairs for Slovakia, arriving in August.
 He aimed to impoverish the Jewish community so it would become a burden on non-Jewish Slovaks, who would then agree to deport them.
 At Wisliceny's instigation, the Slovak government created the Central Economic Office (ÚHÚ), led by Slovak official Augustín Morávek and under Tuka's control, in September 1940.
 The Central Economic Office was tasked with assuming ownership of Jewish-owned property.
-Jews were required to register their property; their bank accounts (valued at 245 million Ks in August 1941) (Note: Equivalent to USD$6.125 million at the time, or $ today.) were frozen, and withdrawals were limited to 1,000 Ks (later 150 Ks) per week.
+Jews were required to register their property; their bank accounts (valued at 245 million Ks in August 1941) (Note: Equivalent to USD6.125 million at the time, or $ today.) were frozen, and withdrawals were limited to 1,000 Ks (later 150 Ks) per week.
 The 22,000 Jews who worked in salaried employment were targeted: non-Jews had to obtain Central Economic Office permission to employ Jews and pay a fee.